solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

 This example is the hello world of transfer hooks.
 It is a simple transfer hook that will just print a message on every token transfer.
-We start by opening the example in Solana play ground.
-(An online tool to build and deploy solana programs) [link](https://beta.solpg.io/https://github.com/solana-developers/anchor-transfer-hook/tree/hello_world)
+We start by opening the example in Solana Playground, an online tool to build and deploy solana
+programs:
+[link](https://beta.solpg.io/https://github.com/solana-developers/anchor-transfer-hook/tree/hello_world)

 The example consists of an anchor program which implements the transfer hook